dmrazzy/starlark/spec.md

 a consecutive subsequence of `b` (analogous to substrings of a string).
 It is an error if `x` is an out-of-range integer, or any other type of value.

-Like strings, bytes values are hashable, totally ordered, and not iterable, and are considered True if they are non-empty.
+Like strings, bytes values are hashable, totally ordered, and considered True if they are non-empty.
+They are not iterable, and not a subtype of `Collection` nor `Sequence`.

 A bytes value has these methods: